|

 share of the state.
 The same income serves as source of finance for the

-accountancy conventions [2].
+autonomy of productivity.
 Determinants The diffusion of technological and organizational innovation can impact on productivity, on product/process quality and on costs (thus potentially on value added).
 Capital accumulation and the increase of labour quality and motivation are important ingredients for a growing GDP.
 Short term business cycles and long term trends can be - to a certain extent - traced back to the individual growth path of heterogeneous firms, as this paper points out.
 GDP can manifest manyfold interactions with its components, giving rise to positive and negative loops.
 One of the most important is the link between consumption and income.
+Other feedback loops are included in this interactive map.
+Movements in GDP have a number of effects on specific markets.
+For instance, energy consumption and greenhouse gases' emissions can be linked to it, unless proper strategies are undertaken.

 Never is GDP at the same level year after year.
 The most common GDP trend